andrew-vant/mtm/salt-peer-detection.md

 Your problem is this: How can each server get the addresses it needs to know, without having an explicit list defined anywhere?

 Enter Salt Mine.
-The official documentation for Salt Mine is quite good.
+Salt Mine is a mechanism for minions to get information about each other.
+Mine's official documentation is quite good.
 [Go read it][mine].
 I'll wait.

 First you want minions' network interfaces exposed to the mine.
 You do this in the minion configuration file.
 You want something like this, alongside whatever your current configuration is: [^1]